danieljohnevans/danieljohnevans.github.io/_posts/2015-7-28-NNV-plotting.markdown

 If you've followed along thus far, importing all packages and geocoding everything, this is what you'll get:
 ![NE MAP RAW](/assets/Rplot_raw.png){: .center-image .responsive-image }

 Most likely this is not what you were hoping to see.
 I've never plotted anything in R and got it right my first time.
-That being said, the changing names of US towns have been difficult for me to georectify.
-In many ways, I've chosen to limit my scope to New England and New York due to this problem.
-I think working with a smaller data set initally and expanding my scope from there will help to isolate many of the issues I'm facing.
+In this case the changing and variable names of US towns are the problem.
+Admittedly, the data cleanup and georectification part of this process is taking longer than expected.
+In many ways, I've chosen to limit my scope to New England and New York due to the overwhelming number of towns in a NNV.
+I think working with a smaller data set initally and expanding my scope outward after deployment will help to isolate many of the issues I'm facing.

 Take for instance the MA/ME split in 1820.
 All Maine towns in the NNV data set rightfully fell under the jurisdiction of Massachusetts prior to 1820.
-Ergo, many of the errors on the map above are places like `Denmark, Massachusetts` which became `Denmark, Maine` a few years later.
-However, variations in spelling requires further manual checks. `Chili, New York` verses `Chile, New York` registers as two different locations for Google's API.
-Finally, I'm struggling with towns simply no longer existing.
+Ergo, many of the initial errors on the map above can be blamed on Google maps getting confused by places like `Denmark, Massachusetts`.
+Instead it should be looking for `Denmark, Maine`.

+Spelling variations pose another problem.
+These anomolies are more difficult for me to find and are oftentimes only discovered via manual checks.
+An obvious example of this is `Chili, New York` verses `Chile, New York`.
+This registers as two radically different locations for Google's API.
+However, sometimes Google will plot a variable in another county or state and this isn't immediately apparent.

+Finally, I'm struggling with towns simply disappearing from the historical record.
 Take for example `Phillipe, New York` which, according to the master file is located in Dutchess County.
 It appears that it was a part of the [Philipse Patent](https://en.wikipedia.org/wiki/Philipse_Patent) and is probably a misspelling.
 What was once Philipse, Dutchess County, New York was incorporated into [Fishkill, New York](http://www.putnamcountyny.com/countyhistorian/boundary-changes/) after the Revolutionary War and I've georectified to make up for the loss.

-That being said, the going is slow.
-We're currently looking at a cleaner data set that plots out to:
+These investigations take time and the going is slow.
+A few miscellaneous notes:

+*For whatever reason, CT and RI seem to have relatively static names.
+I've made few, if any, georectifications due to name changes or spelling variations.
+*Most of my time is devoted to trying to figure out Upstate NY's complicated village system.
+This information has been difficult to find.
+*This contrasts sharply with ME, NE and VT.
+They seem to have devoted historians/Wikipedians.
+Town name changes are diligently noted on Wikipedia pages or easily findable on the web.

+My current iteration plots out to:
 ![NE MAP Cleaner](/assets/Rplot_clean.png){: .center-image .responsive-image }

+---

+<h2>Conclusions<h2>

-I'm about halfway through the list and hope to finish by the end of the summer.
+I'm about a third through the list and hope to finish by the end of the summer.
 My ultimate goal is to reintroduce these georectified locations into the original NNV dataset and plot historic voting records by town and county on an angular/d3 website.
 I'd like to then compare those numbers against US Census records to examine voter turnout per town per election.
+I'll pull the OCR for this data using tesseract as I haven't yet seen an API that documents town level census data back that far.
 That being said, it'd be great to receive feedback on any part of this process so please feel free to reach out.

-The complete code used in this project can be found [here](_________)
+The complete code used in this project can be found [here](https://github.com/danieljohnevans/electionsNE).

-A quick note about the backend here - I've been playing around with node.js.
+A quick note about the backend of this site - I've been playing around with node.js.
 Earlier this summer, I redployed this site under the yeoman-jekyllrb framework but have since reverted to my jekyll bootstrap framework.
 As a task runner, Grunt.js is giving me more problems than it's solving.
 Every time I try to deploy using it, I receive a litany of error messages.
 I know I'll return to this in the coming weeks but my initial thought is that the problem may be in grunt and I may need to look at gulp.js instead.

 More soon.